 The 2021 Formula 1 World Championship has been an interesting one, both for die-hard fans and those who perhaps used to be.
 But one of the ongoing lessons for me has been the mutual dependence of the driver, the car, and in fact the entire team.
 The final race in Abu Dhabi demonstrated a number of important lessons about teamwork.
 Let’s take Sergio Perez’s contribution to the Red Bull team.
 He provided the slingshot ‘tow’ for his teammate Verstappen to gain pole position, instead of prioritising his own qualifying position.
 And in the race itself, once again he did what his team asked him to do, and he held Lewis Hamilton up, enabling his teammate to close his gap to Lewis by a vital 6 seconds.
 And we all remember what happened next.
 But Mercedes of course, won the Constructors’ Championship.
 Again.
 And that was despite an increasingly competitive Red Bull team who – particularly thanks perhaps to their aerodynamics team and their engine supplier Honda – have demonstrated the benefits of teamwork and collaboration.
 And the entire Red Bull team can be proud of working together to give Verstappen a car that was competitive enough.
 But back to Mercedes: they have Valtteri Bottas to thank for their title, just as much as they do Lewis Hamilton.

 So, whilst the engineering and technical world of F1 is leagues above most of the rest of the motorsport and automotive industry, I do believe there are lessons to be learnt in managing and motivating my own team here at Auto Torque.
 Respect, selflessness, risk, reward, and above all trust and communication, are essential to me.
 It’s therefore very necessary for me to introduce some important new members of my team.
-In this month’s Auto Talk blog, I’ll start with our Service Manager, and a lead Technician.
+In this month’s Auto Talk blog, I’ll start with our Service Manager.

 “We had no alternative but to dive down into the ditch – I saw the underside of Makinen’s car as it oversteered right over the top of us!”